 Requirements collection is performed as part of the project definition process.
 For an illustrated view of project definition, see our informative infographic Defining Projects for Action and Approval.

-The following techniques and strategies can be used to "fast track" the requirements collection process so that project needs are quickly identified and organized for analysis:
+The following techniques and strategies are used to "fast track" the requirements collection process so that project needs can be quickly identified and organized for analysis:

 "Face to face" interviews with one or more project stakeholders.
 These "requirements" interviews can occur as one-on-one meetings or group brainstorming sessions.
 Tip: Interviews are most appropriate for projects with a small number of "requirements contributors", where requirements must be gathered from a select, concentrated group.

 Documented questions (on paper or in electronic format) designed to collect "written" requirements feedback from one or more project stakeholders.
 Tip: Surveys are most appropriate for projects with a large number of "requirements contributors" where requirements must be gathered from a diverse group.

 Direct "interaction" with project customers (i.e. end-users) to observe and identify requirements based on current workflows and practices.
 Tip: Observation is most appropriate for "performance or productivity improvement" projects where problems must be translated into actionable requirements.

 In practical application, most projects will involve some combination of these various methods in order to collect a full set of useful requirements.
 Requirements collection is initiated when the project need is first identified and the project “solution” is to be proposed.
 Requirements refinement continues after the project is “selected” and as the scope is defined, aligned and approved.
 The requirements collection process must be designed to address the following primary issues: